-For families, larger groups or those who simply prefer or for time reasons require to travel privately, private tours to Cairo and Egypt offer a custom made approach to tours to Egypt, so whilst the regular itineraries are tried and tested, private tours can be adjusted in terms of content and timings to meet the more specific requirements of the travelers.
+For families, larger groups or those who simply prefer or for time reasons require to travel privately, private tours to Cairo and Egypt offer a custom made approach to tours to Egypt.
+While the regular itineraries are fantastic as they are, private tours can be adjusted.
+You can change the content and timings to meet the more specific requirements of the travelers.

 Traveling to Cairo and Egypt from Israel Independently

 Of course, it is possible to travel independently from Israel to Cairo and Egypt.
 The only border crossing which currently accepts passage of tourists is the Taba Border Crossing next to Eilat.
-Full Egyptian visas, required for visits to Cairo, are no longer issued here on the spot so it is crucial that you pre-arrange this prior to approaching the border (tour operators are able to do this, but traveling independently requires you to to go the Egyptian Embassy ahead of time.
+Full Egyptian visas, required for visits to Cairo, are no longer issued here on the spot.
+It is crucial that you pre-arrange this prior to approaching the border.
+Tour operators are able to do this, but traveling independently requires you to to go the Egyptian Embassy ahead of time.

 From the Taba Border Crossing to Cairo, there are different transportation options available.
-Generally the bus service is not accessible to tourists as it passes through areas of Northern Sinai which are not allowed to be entered by tourists.
+Generally the bus service is not available to tourists as it passes through areas of Northern Sinai which are not accessible by tourists.
 As a result, transfers are provided by local companies or taxi companies.
 There are various options, and most travelers cross the border and try to haggle with local providers, although this is not comfortable for everybody to do.

-Traveling by flights from Tel Aviv to Cairo
+Traveling by Plane from Tel Aviv to Cairo

 There are regular flights from Tel Aviv to Cairo, operated by EgyptAir subsidiary, Air Sinai.
-The price for these flights is approximately $450 per person, return, and reservations cannot be done through online flight booking websites as we are used to doing for most international flights.
+The price for these flights is approximately $450 per person, return.
+Reservations cannot be done through online flight booking websites, unlike most international flights.
 They must instead be handled through the office of Air Sinai in Tel Aviv.

 Most travelers from Israel to Cairo and Egypt opt to travel with a guaranteed departure tour.
-This option is often the most cost effective, as well as being the most hassle-free, tourist friendly, and, gives tourists a greater level of security than they might feel traveling independently by bus or taxi.
+This option is often the most cost effective, as well as being the most hassle-free and tourist friendly.
+It gives tourists a greater level of security than they might feel traveling independently by bus or taxi.
 Check out the full selection of tours to Cairo and Egypt from Israel to explore the various options which are available, and speak with us if you have questions regarding these itineraries.